OMI786I/OMI786I/README.md

     <ol>
       <li><span>Blood Donation Management:</span> User can create or respond to other’s blood donation requests and
 find donors and donation requests.</li>
-<li><span>Dashboard:</span> Have different dashboard for different role users.
+<li><span style="text-decoration: underline;">Dashboard:</span> Have different dashboard for different role users.
 Here they can see their respective
 options.</li>
     </ol>
   </li>